nielsenramon/chalk/README.md

 ### Installation

-If you haven't installed Ruby then go ahead and install it with: `brew install Ruby`.
+If you haven't installed the following tools then go ahead and do so (make sure you have [Homebrew](http://brew.sh/) installed):

+    brew install ruby
+    brew install npm

 Next setup your environment:

     bin/setup